IrisShaders/glsl-transformer/docs/development.md

   - Problem: The if caching is done, the clone has to be kept private since it would be modified by the external transformation otherwise.
 However, creating a clone for every transformation is expensive and probably unnecessary.
   - The cache clone doesn't need to be indexed or have a root at all (it can be a degenerate tree)
   - Is AST building (we already have CST parse caching) so expensive that it should be made faster using an AST cache?
+  - Idea: Only clone when non-translation units are being parsed since whole translation units are usually only parsed for the whole thing.
+This way the injected things are cached with cloning but expensive translation units are just returned directly.